open-numbers/ddf--gapminder--life_expectancy/README.md

 2011-04-11: Version 4: updated with the world population prospect 2010, with some additional backward revisions.

-## Data sources sumary
+## Data sources summary

-last Uploaded: 2016-10-12
+Last Uploaded: 2016-10-12

-The data in this file was combined from hundreds of sources, in four steps:
+The data in this dataset was combined from hundreds of sources, in four steps:

 - The period 1990 to 2015, uses data from IHME